 Mitutoyo FS110 Long Working Distance Microscope

 I often use Mitutoyo microscope lenses in optical setups, and missed having the microscope to go with them.
 Mitus are workhorses, and the optical quality is outstanding.
-This one has 5×, 10×, 20×, and 50× objectives and 10× eyepieces, plus a camera port.
+This one has 5×, 10×, 20×, and 50× objectives and 10× eyepieces, plus a 4k USB camera.
+Magic.

 Newport Fibre Microscope